ZhuoyangLi329/ZhuoyangLi329.github.io/_pages/about.md

 Other Interests
 ------
-1.Using a variety of electronic products, from different types to different manufacturers.
+1. Using a variety of electronic products, from different types to different manufacturers.
-2.Purchase various pens.
+2. Purchase various pens.
-3.Ping-Pong
+3. Ping-Pong
-4.Purchase Fumos
+4. Purchase Fumos

 For more info